GameBrief · General

 The Hammerhead is an active predator.
 It hunts.
 Unlike Leviathans, it doesn't have strict territorial boundaries; it can pursue you.
 The good news: it can be outswum.
 The Hammerhead is a threat-level medium creature that punishes players who stop moving, not players who swim fast and keep their head up.

-The Waterslug is the opposite.
+The Waterslug is the opposite of everything above.
 Completely passive.
 It won't attack.
 Scan it for the codex entry and move on.
 The Waterslug is most useful as a reminder that not everything in this ocean wants to eat you.

 The codex scan interface.
 Each new creature entry can unlock fabrication recipes alongside lore data; reason enough to scan before retreating.